giacomo-folli/safe-api/README.md

 A complete example of building a type-safe full-stack application using shared TypeScript types between SvelteKit frontend and AdonisJS backend.

+For the full walk throught, checkout [this article](https://sk.giacomofolli.com/shared-api)

 ## Architecture

 This monorepo contains three packages: